 To understand why some of these applicants feel the way they do, we first need to reflect on the days before computerised credit scoring and increased regulation.

-If you were to go into your local building society to discuss your mortgage options, you’d likely be interviewed by the Branch Manager or a Mortgage Advisor.
+If you were to go into your local building society to discuss your mortgage options, you’d likely be interviewed by the branch manager or a Mortgage Advisor in Liverpool.
 They would individually assess your personal details, including how well your current account is conducted, before deciding whether or not your application can be approved.

 If you were considered lucky enough to get an approval, you would then be advised on how much you could borrow.
 This was expressed as simply a multiple of your gross salary.